Running injuries usually happen when you push yourself too hard. The way your body moves also plays a role.

-Over time, the cartilage on the kneecap can wear down.
-Vigorous activity leads to pain around the kneecap, particularly when:
+Over time, the cartilage on your kneecap can wear down.
+When that happens, you may feel pain around the kneecap, particularly when:

-Stress fracture.
+2. Stress fracture.
 This is a small crack in a bone that causes pain and discomfort.
 It typically affects runners in the shin and feet.
-It is often due to going too hard before your body gets used to a new activity.
+It's often due to working too hard before your body gets used to a new activity.

 Pain gets worse with activity and improves with rest.
 Rest is important, as continued stress on the bone can lead to more serious injury.

-Shin splint.
-A pain that occurs in the front or inside of the lower leg along the shin bone (tibia).
-Shin splints commonly occur after a change in activity, such as running longer distances or increasing the number of days you run too quickly.
+3. Shin splint.
+This is pain that happens in the front or inside of the lower leg along the shin bone (tibia).
+Shin splints are common after changing your workout, such as running longer distances or increasing the number of days you run, too quickly.

 People with flat feet are more likely to develop shin splints.

 Achilles tendinitis causes pain and stiffness in the area of the tendon, especially in the morning and with activity.
-It is usually caused by repetitive stress to the tendon, often due to increasing running distance too quickly.
+It is usually caused by repetitive stress to the tendon.
+Adding too much distance to your running routine can cause it.
 Tight calf muscles can also contribute.

-Muscle pull.
-A small tear in your muscle, also called a muscle strain, often caused by overstretching of a muscle.
-If you suffer a pulled muscle, you may feel a popping sensation when the muscle tears.
+5. Muscle pull.
+This is a small tear in your muscle, also called a muscle strain.
+It's often caused by overstretching a muscle.
+If you pull a muscle, you may feel a popping sensation when the muscle tears.